Kkumar-007/einflux/README.md

 This performance difference is expected due to the additional parsing logic and lack of low-level optimization in the current prototype.
 Future versions aim to narrow this gap while maintaining readability and flexibility.

-📝 The full performance report is included in the repo: performance_report.md
+📝 The full performance report is included in performance_report.md

 ---